ezalabs/bibot-ai/README.md

 ## Environment Variables

-BiBot is configured through environment variables or a `.env` file.
+BiBot-AI is configured through environment variables or a `.env` file.
 Here are the available configuration options:

 ```
 # API Credentials